paduraru2009/UE4MotionLearner/README.md

 ## How to use:

+### Step 0: Clone the repository inside YourProject/Plugins folder, reopen the project and you have a check to activate it.

 ### Step 1
 Grab the MotionLearner actor and drag it to your scene, like in the figure below: ![](https://github.com/paduraru2009/UE4MotionLearner/blob/master/Resources/Help_addComponent.PNG).

 ### Step 2:
 Configure the actor's properties if you wish to modify the camera resolution, frame rate, output paths, etc.
+Unless you customize things on your own you should:
+* name your characters as capchar_0, capchar_1, .... capchar_N
+* name your cameras as capture_0, capture_1, .... capture_N
 One important step is to force the fixed frame rate in the the ProjectSettings to have a fixed frame.
 For example if you want 30 fps set it is an in the figure below: ![](https://github.com/paduraru2009/UE4MotionLearner/blob/master/Resources/Help_fixedFrame.PNG).